-Join Rick Schmunk for an in-depth discussion in this video Emulating vintage synth oscillator modulation, part of Up and Running with Ableton Analog.
+Join Rick Schmunk for an in-depth discussion in this video Emulating vintage synth oscillator modulation, part of Learning Ableton Analog.

 - The oscillators in vintage synths were infamous for their tuning and pitch problems.
 But somehow that problem contributed to the overall sound and vibe, which many think is missing in modern software and hardware synths.
 Let's take a look at pitch modulation and how we can emulate those old synths using analog.
 So, I've got exercise 10 from chapter one open, and it's named Oscillator Modulation.
 And, I've got a simple setup going here with analog with a couple of sawtooths waves going through our filters.

 And I want to point out that I've got LFO1 and LFO2 assigned to the cutoff frequency in the filter.
 So LF01 is on, and if I click the shell here for the filter we'll see that the frequency mod LF01 has been raised and I've done the same thing for the cutoff frequency on filter 2.
 So that's adding a little bit of movement to the patch in terms of the tone changing.
 Here's what it sounds like. (keyboard music) So as I sustain that out, you hear just a little bit of movement happening.

 So, I'd like to be able to make the oscillator Detune feature that we see here, drift a little bit.
 So, I could go over to the pitch shell, and I want you to notice that pitch modulation is available here as well.
 And I can introduce a little bit of that by dialing in this feature.
 If I hold down a note (keyboard music) It's like that's not going to be really useful.
 The problem here is that I've only got these two LFOs, and I've already assigned these to the filter cutoff frequency.